-North Korea heading for diplomacy gold medal at Olympics
+North Korea heads for diplomacy gold medal at Olympics: analysts

 To pave the way for the North’s participation at Pyeongchang, South Korea had delayed the annual exercises with U.S. forces, which usually take place between February and March, until after the Olympics.

-“Now is not the time to postpone U.S.-South Korea military exercises.
-It is important to move forward with the drills as planned,” Abe said, according to South’s presidential Blue House.
-Moon replied that it was not appropriate for Abe to have raised the issue, which he described as an internal affair.
+“Now is not the time to postpone U.S.-South Korea military exercises,” Abe said, according to South’s presidential Blue House.
+Moon replied that it was not appropriate for Abe to have raised the issue, describing it as an internal affair.

 Japan does not participate in the military exercises, but it is within reach of North Korean missiles and relies heavily on U.S. forces and their readiness to deal with that threat.

-“This development could have been anticipated, but for Japan it’s a nightmare scenario,” said Takashi Kawakami, a professor of international politics at Takushoku University in Tokyo.

-“North Korea is skillfully driving a wedge between the U.S., Japan and South Korea.”
+“For Japan it’s a nightmare scenario,” said Takashi Kawakami, a professor of international politics at Takushoku University in Tokyo.
+“North Korea is skilfully driving a wedge between the U.S., Japan and South Korea.”

 A senior Japanese defense official said North Korea’s Games charm offensive could “simply be a way to gain time” until it completed its nuclear and ballistic missile development.